TalMizrahii/AP1Project3/README.md

 ## Description

 *The final project seats in the "main" branch!*

 In this program, we implemented a TCP server and client.
-The client sends to the server a message contains a vector, calculation function and a number K. The server calculate the KNN from a given database (explained later), and returns the classification of vector by this database.
+The client sends to the server a message containing a vector, calculation function, and a number K. The server calculates the KNN from a given database (explained later) and returns the classification of the vector by this database.

 ### The Client

-The client recievs two system arguments:
+The client receives two system arguments:
  * The IP address of the server.
  * The port number the server uses.

- Afetr that, the client asks the user to enter a vector (same sized as the vectors in the server's database), a metric calculation function and a number K for the KNN calculation.
+After that, the client asks the user to enter a vector (the same sized as the vectors in the server's database), a metric calculation function, and a number K for the KNN calculation.
 If the client enters "-1" he closes the socket.

 The client sends the message to the server and prints the reply.

-  A run example, client prespective:
+A run example, client perspective:

  <img width="365" alt="client" src="https://user-images.githubusercontent.com/103560553/210224395-24624769-ac11-4ade-bfb9-f1584748a5ec.PNG">

 ### The Server

-The server recievs two system arguments:
+The server receives two system arguments:

- * A path the a file database, contains classifeid vectors in a CSV file.
+ * A path to the file database contains classified vectors in a CSV file.
  * The port number to use (needs to be an unused port number).

 We use a given database named "datasets", containing .cvs files.
 Each row in a file represents a vector of doubles.
 The last cell in the row represents the classification of the vector.

-The server sets it's socket to listen to 5 clients at most.
+The server sets its socket to listen to 5 clients at most.

-He processes the message from the client to 3 elements (by this order):
+He processes the message from the client into 3 elements (in this order):

-* 1. The vector - must be same size as the vectors in the database.
+* 1. The vector - must be the same size as the vectors in the database.
 * 2. The distance calculation was wanted to be used in the KNN algorithm.
 * 3. The number K for the KNN algorithm.